-The chapters included in this volume provide a historical foundation for understanding key processes and challenges of today.
+The chapters included in this volume attempt to provide a historical foundation for understanding key processes and challenges of today.
+We address several questions, taking if possible some steps toward their answer.
 To what extent do historical legacies determine the capacity and reach of states?
-What are the obstacles to and paths toward the effective centralization of authority?
+What are the obstacles to and paths toward the effective organization of political power?
 How can states best design and create the institutions meant to provide the basic services now associated with citizenship?
-How can we put together notions of community that include diverse groups and cultures within a single identity, while also respecting the integrity of particular traditions?
-Latin America's 19th century was arguably the first regional stage on which the organizational and political dilemmas that still haunt states were faced.
-In order to begin confronting these, we need to understand how many of them arose.
+How can we put together notions of community that include diverse groups and cultures within a single identity while also respecting the integrity of particular traditions?
+The Iberian world in the nineteenth century was arguably the first regional stage on which these organizational and political dilemmas that still haunt states today were faced.
+In order to begin confronting these issues adequately, it is necessary to discuss the circumstances in which many of them arose.